OctopusDeploy/blog/blog/2022-11/getting-started-with-bamboo/index.md

   - Getting Started
 ---

-Continuous Integration (CI) servers are an important step in the CI/CD process.
+Continuous Integration (CI) servers are an important part of the CI/CD process.
 CI servers take a code repository, build it, and push it to a central location where a continuous delivery (CD) tool like Octopus can take over and manage deployments.

 Bamboo is a CI server developed by Atlassian that automates the building and testing of software applications.
 If you're beginning your CI/CD journey, it's helpful to begin with a simple use case, with a visible result.
 In this post, you build and push a software artifact where Octopus can take over and deploy it to a target environment.

 This post takes you through: